alessandrocandolini/sainsbury_test/README.md

 * using eclipse IDE
 * using maven command-line tools.

-Similar steps should be available also for other IDEs (IntelliJ IDEA, Netbeans, etc)
+Similar steps are available also for other IDEs (IntelliJ IDEA, Netbeans, etc) but we will not describe them here.

 ### Eclipse IDE ###